About us

 Performance Review

-Responsible Authorities (RA), such as Te Tatau o te Whare Kahu | Midwifery Council, are required to undertake periodic performance reviews as mandated under section 122A of the Health Practitioners’ Competence Assurance Act (HPCAA) 2003.
-They involve an independent, systematic, objective, and documented review of an RA’s performance and the extent to which it meets the prescribed performance standards for evaluative and formative purposes (see The Ministry of Health’s General terms of reference for performance reviews of responsible authorities).
+Responsible Authorities (RA), such as the Council, are required to undertake periodic performance reviews as mandated under section 122A of the HPCAA.
+They involve an independent, systematic, objective, and documented review of an RA’s performance and the extent to which it meets the prescribed performance standards for evaluative and formative purposes.
+For more information please see the general terms of reference for performance reviews of RA's HERE.

 Performance reviews are conducted under the Ministry’s HSII-QAS-HealthCERT framework.
-Reviewers are appointed by the Ministry of Health based on their expertise and experience in conducting reviews, knowledge and awareness of the regulation of health practitioners in New Zealand, cost-effectiveness, and capacity to manage the work required.
-The Ministry of Health appointed BSI who completed the performance review of the Midwifery Council in 2021.
+Reviewers are appointed by the Manatū Hauora | Ministry of Health based on their expertise and experience in conducting reviews, knowledge and awareness of the regulation of health practitioners in Aotearoa, cost-effectiveness, and capacity to manage the work required.
+The Ministry of Health appointed BSI who completed the performance review of the Council in 2021.
 The Council is pleased to report all the core performance standards have been achieved.
-We invite you to read a copy of the Council’s report HERE.
+We invite you to read a copy of the report HERE.

-Relevant documents
+Relevant Documents

-The Role of the Midwifery Council
+The Role of Te Tatau o te Whare Kahu | Midwifery Council